valisoftworks/react-apply-darkmode/README.md

 This package was created by [Victor Li](https://github.com/victorli08), an avid and longtime user of the Dark Reader extension.

-`react-apply-darkmode` is made possible by open source code from [@darkreader](https://github.com/darkreader/darkreader).
-If you like this package, please give a shoutout to Dark Reader's developers and consider sponsoring their project!
+`react-apply-darkmode` is made possible by the open source [@darkreader](https://github.com/darkreader/darkreader) project.
+If you like this package, please give a shoutout to Dark Reader's developers and consider sponsoring them!